Estate tax planning: Secure your estate ahead of the lifetime exemption sunset

-Waiting until you need something to invest in it is usually an ineffective approach to financial planning — and the same is true for estate planning.
+Waiting until you need something to invest in is usually an ineffective approach to financial planning — and the same is true for estate planning.
+With the 2025 federal estate tax exemption at an all-time high, now is the time to act, especially considering the significant estate tax changes on the horizon.

-With the upcoming lifetime exemption sunset, it’s critical to take a current look at your estate planning situation.
+With the Lifetime exemption sunset just months away, it’s critical to take a current look at your estate planning situation and consider tax-efficient transfer strategies, including the use of irrevocable grantor-type trusts and family trusts.

 Doubled lifetime exemption sunset

-The TCJA doubled the amount of value an individual could give away (lifetime gifting or upon death), from $5.49 million to $11 million.
+The TCJA of 2017 doubled the amount of value an individual could give away (lifetime gifting or upon death), from what was $5.49 million to $11 million in 2018.
+This increase applies to both the estate tax exemption and the gift tax exemption.

-These lifetime exemptions have been set for inflation annually since 2018.
-In 2024, each individual has an eligible lifetime exemption of $13.61 million; 2025 is expected to be around $14 million.
+These lifetime exemptions have been adjusted for inflation annually since 2018.
+In 2025, each individual has an eligible lifetime exemption of $13.99 million.
+It’s important to note that this includes both the 2025 gift exemption and the 2025 estate tax exclusion.

 To help understand the potential impacts, consider a taxpayer with an estate worth $20 million.
 Their taxable estate would go from an estimated $6 million to $13 million, assuming they did nothing prior to the effective date.
-It would also result in additional potential estate taxes of $2.8 million (for $7 million at 40%).
+Planning to use the expiring exemption equates to potential estate taxes savings of $2.8 million (or $7 million at 40%).

-The exemption has made estate planning an immediate concern for those looking to preserve their financial legacy.
-If you’re uncertain of whether you need a plan or how to improve your existing plan, consider these key factors:
+The current exemption has made estate planning an immediate concern for those looking to preserve their legacy.
+If you’re uncertain of whether you need a plan or how to improve your existing plan, consider these key factors.

 Understanding your estate planning situation

 Estate planning doesn’t just concern the ultra-wealthy.
-Many people might be surprised to find they have a potential estate tax problem.
+Many people might be surprised to find they have a potential estate tax problem, especially considering the 2025 gift tax exclusion and 2025 estate tax exemption.
+The 2025 federal estate tax rules can significantly impact estates of various sizes.

 Without proper planning, assets may be subject to high estate taxes or lengthy probate processes.
 This can eat into the value of your estate and reduce the amount that beneficiaries ultimately receive.
 Moreover, proper planning can provide comfort and security in knowing your assets will be directed as you wish or available for important purposes, such as education or healthcare.

-Combined with the potential halving of the exemption, it’s crucial to take a current look at your estate.
+With the potential halving of the exemption, it’s crucial to take a current look at your estate and consider strategies like irrevocable trusts, family trusts or even more advanced options like spousal lifetime access trusts and disclaimer trusts.

 The benefits of estate planning